syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 * The BindingContext of the Marker will be the corresponding MapMarker.

 N>
-* Refer the [`ShapeTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShapeTooltipTemplate), for customize tooltip for the shapes.
+* Refer to the [`ShapeTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShapeTooltipTemplate), for customize tooltip for the shapes.
-* Refer the [`BubbleTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_BubbleTooltipTemplate), for customize tooltip for the bubbles.
+* Refer to the [`BubbleTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_BubbleTooltipTemplate), for customize tooltip for the bubbles.
-* Refer the [`MarkerTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_MarkerTooltipTemplate), for customize tooltip for the markers.
+* Refer to the [`MarkerTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_MarkerTooltipTemplate), for customize tooltip for the markers.

 ### Apply data template selector for tooltip

-Data template selector can be customized the appearance of each item with different templates based on specific constraints.
+A data template selector can be customized to the appearance of each item with different templates based on specific constraints.
 You can choose a DataTemplate for each item at runtime based on the value of data-bound property using DataTemplateSelector in [`ShapeTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShapeTooltipTemplate).

 {% tabs %}